miku/metha/README.md

 This will only stream records with a datestamp equal or after 2016-01-01.

-To just stream all data really fast, use find and zcat on the harvesting dir.
+To just stream all data really fast, use `find` and `zcat` over the harvesting directory.

 ```sh
 $ find $(metha-sync -dir http://export.arxiv.org/oai2) -name "*gz" | xargs unpigz -c